berrak/WLED-React-Board/README.md

 - UM TinyPICO ESP32 microcontroller.
 - Male header pins for the microcontroller.
-- Analog microphone (option: if using WLED React firmware).
+- Analog microphone (option: if using sound reactive WLED firmware).

 Purchase UM TinyPico ESP32 at [Pimoroni](https://shop.pimoroni.com/products/tinypico-v2?variant=39285089534035) or [Adafruit](https://www.adafruit.com/?q=TinyPico+ESP32&sort=BestMatch).
 Do not use the ESP32S2 or ESP32S3 models.
 The MAX4466-based microphone works well with the board, but other analog microphones may also be suitable for sound-reactive WLED firmware.